jrief/django-formset/docs/source/richtext.rst

 Since HTML content has an implicit tree structure, an alternative approach to HTML is to keep this hierarchy unaltered when storing.
 The best suited format for this is JSON.
-This approach has the advantage, that HTML is rendered during runtime, allowing to adopt the result as needed.
+This approach has the advantage that HTML is rendered during runtime, allowing to adopt the result as needed.

 **django-formset** provides a special model field class :class:`formset.richtext.fields.RichTextField`.
 It shall be used as a replacement to Django's model